2023 Beninese parliamentary election: Electoral system

 The 109 members of the National Assembly (increased from the prior election's 83) are elected by proportional representation in 24 multi-member constituencies, based on the country's departments, with seats allocated using the simple quotient and then the largest remainder method, and an electoral threshold of 10%.
 A deposit of 249 million francs is required for a list to contest the elections.
 Lists are required to put forward at least one candidate in all constituencies.
 Following the constitutional revision of 2019, the mandate of deputies elected in the 2023 elections is reduced from four to three years, as a transitional measure, while the normal duration of the mandate in following elections is extended from four to five years.
 Following this, in January 2026, Benin will hold with new legislative and municipal elections combined with a presidential-vice-presidential election (for a five-year term) later in April.
 The revision also introduces a total of 24 seats reserved for women, one per constituency, as well as a limit of three terms from the 2023 elections, without retroactive effect, for all MPs.

 Results

-Provisional results were announced on 11 January, with the Progressive Union for Renewal (UPR) winning a plurality of seats (53), followed by the Republican Bloc (BR) and the Democrats (LD) each winning 28 seats.
+Provisional results were announced on 11 January, with Progressive Union Renewal (UP-R) winning a plurality of seats (53), followed by the Republican Bloc (BR) and the Democrats (LD) each winning 28 seats.
 The only opposition party to cross the electoral threshold was the Democrats of former president Thomas Boni Yayi.
 Other parties, including the Cowry Forces for an Emerging Benin, Movement of Committed Elites for the Emancipation of Benin, People's Liberation Movement and Democratic Union for a New Benin combined for approximately 9% of the votes, but did not earn any seats because they did not earn above 10% of the vote individually.
 Roughly 3% of votes were invalid, and preliminary turnout was 38.66%.
 The Constitutional Court certified the results on 12 January.